Quinnipiac Bobcats men's basketball: NAIA Tournament results

 The Bobcats have appeared in two NAIA Tournaments.
 Their combined record is 1–2.

 NIT results

 The Bobcats have appeared in the National Invitation Tournament (NIT) one time.
 Their record is 0–1.

 CBI results

-The Bobcats have appeared in the College Basketball Invitational (CBI) one time.
-Their record is 0–1.
+The Bobcats have appeared in the College Basketball Invitational (CBI) twice.
+Their record is 0–2.

 CIT results

 The Bobcats have appeared in the CollegeInsider.com Postseason Tournament (CIT) three times.
 Their combined record is 0–3.